chandanv89/read-write-vrp-docs-pub/resources-and-data-models/payment-agreement-consents.md

 #### Status

-Once the PSU authorises the payment-agreement-consent resource - the Status of the payment--agreement-consent resource will be set to &quot;Authorised&quot;.
+Once the PSU authorises the payment agreement consents resource - the Status of the payment--agreement-consent resource will be set to &quot;Authorised&quot;.

-If the PSU rejects the consent or the payment-agreement-consent has failed some other ASPSP validation, the Status will be set to &quot;Rejected&quot;.
+If the PSU rejects the consent or the payment agreement consents has failed some other ASPSP validation, the Status will be set to &quot;Rejected&quot;.

-Once a payment-agreement-consent has gone past valid time period specified by the PSU, the Status of the payment-agreement-consent will be set to &quot;Expired&quot;.
+Once a payment agreement consents has gone past valid time period specified by the PSU, the Status of the payment agreement consents will be set to &quot;Expired&quot;.

-The available status codes for the payment-agreement-consent resource are:
+The available status codes for the payment agreement consents resource are:

 | Status |
 | ------ |